-- 3.3.2 Suspension of in-person activities and access - Turn off and appropriately store away equipment in the Physiological Suite (PC S1.233) - Ensure that all desktop computers required for data analysis within the suite and relevant servers storing project data are operating for remote access - Ensure all users are contacted by phone or email to communicate that in-person activities are halted and access to PERFORM is unavailable - Communicate to users that contact and activities will resume only when it is considered safe to do so - Activate call forwarding for working remotely, using the universities' guidelines - Use of VPN for working remotely using the universities' guidelines and to store items on the universities' secure network servers
+3.3.2 Suspension of in-person activities and access

+- Turn off and appropriately store away equipment in the Physiological Suite (PC S1.167) - Ensure that all desktop computers required for data analysis within the suite and relevant servers storing project data are operating for remote access. - Ensure all users are contacted by phone or email to communicate that in-person activities are halted and access to the Physiological Suite is unavailable. - Communicate to users that contact and activities will resume only when it is considered safe to do so. - Activate call forwarding for working remotely, using the universities' guidelines. - Use of VPN for working remotely using the universities' guidelines and to store items on the universities' secure network servers.